csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 * **Purple:** Design
 * **Blue:** Dev

-I find that these six labels—when used creatively—can cover pretty much all eventualities.
+I find that these six labels — when used creatively — can cover pretty much all eventualities.
 You might have to class any Ops work as <i>Dev</i>, or UX/IA as
 <i>Design</i>, but it seems to work for me, and I can always change things
 around if I need to.